 The Department of Planning and Budget (DPB) relies mostly on salaried classified state employees for the delivery of services to its customers.
-DPB also employs wage employees to supplement classified staff during peak work periods and unexpected staff turnover.
-Generally, wage employees make up about ten percent of DPB's staff.
-Due to budget reductions and attrition due to retirements, DPB now has an employment level of 43 full-time and four wage employees from a total authorized position level of 69.
-DPB has made recruitment and succession planning a priority.
+DPB also employes wage employees to supplement classified staff during peak work periods and unexpected staff turnover.
+Generally, wage employees make up about nine percent of DPB's staff.
+DPB now has an employment level of 46 full-time and three wage employees from a total authorized position level of 65.
+DPB has made recruitment and succession planning a priority and has increased staffing over the last two years to ensure adequate staffing to serve customers and to begin the process of transferring institutional knowledge to new staff.